enn0521/20250620/README.md

      XAMPP
      Node.js
      shop_system.sql

+> [!TIPS]
+> Start Apache and MySQL via the XAMPP Control Panel before running the project.

 > [!NOTE]
-> You might need to import SQL file into XAMPP MySQL.
+> You must import shop_system.sql into your MySQL database using phpMyAdmin.

 ### Cmd